Davy Fitzgerald: Limerick Institute of Technology

-Fitzgerald was manager of the Limerick Institute of Technology (LIT) hurling team.
+Fitzgerald was manager of the Limerick Institute of Technology hurling team.

+In March 2004, Fitzgerald was hit with an eight week ban, for branding referee Pat Horan a "disgrace" during LIT college semi-final defeat to UCC in Fitzgibbon Cup.

 In 2005 Fitzgerald's side won the final of the Fitzgibbon Cup, defeating near rivals University of Limerick in the process.

-Two years later LIT were back in the Fitzgibbon decider once again.
-A 2–15 to 0–13 defeat of the National University of Ireland, Galway gave LIT the title and gave Fitzgerald a second Fitzgibbon Cup as manager.
+Two years later the Limerick Institute of Technology team was back in the Fitzgibbon decider once again.
+A 2–15 to 0–13 defeat of the National University of Ireland, Galway gave them the title and gave Fitzgerald a second Fitzgibbon Cup as manager.

 Sixmilebridge

 Even during his playing days Fitzgerald became heavily involved in coaching and managing teams.
 Since the early 1990s he has coached virtually every team from juvenile to senior with his own native Sixmilebridge club.
 In 2005 he was appointed manager of the club's senior hurling team.
 His tenure was an unsuccessful one as a number of new clubs emerged to shake up the championship.

 Nenagh Éire Óg

 In 2008 Fitzgerald took over as manager of the Nenagh Éire Óg club team in Tipperary.
 After two successive losses to Borris-Ileigh and Toomevara in the North Tipperary championship, his tenure was in doubt, however, he eventually walked away due to his commitments as an inter-county manager.